newt0/gatsbybootcamp-transcription/18.Dynamic Pages from Contentful/chapter18.md

 We're going to grab body now.
 A body itself is not something we can directly grab.
 There are fields inside of it we need to access.
-And in this case, when we're working with a rich text field in Contentful, we want to grab json.
+And in this case, when we're working with a rich text field in `Contentful`, we want to grab json.
 This returns a json String, which is a representation of the content in that rich text field.
 So if we go ahead and set this up and run our query, it's gonna work, and we're going to see we get a lot more data in the response here for our first post.
 We have body json and we can see the value is a complex structure.